parad0x92/flashMessage/README.md

-FOLDERS
+--FOLDERS--

 assets = Bootstrap components (css, js, fonts).

 flashMessages = Class to manage our flash messages using cookies.

-_FILES_
+--FILES--

 control.php = Controller which will create the cookies using flashMessages class.

 index.php = Usage example of how to show our messages using "getFlashes()" function.
 CAUTION: in this example we created two contentMessages areas, there's no reason to create more than just one when implemented.

-	    (You can also change bootstrap grid layouts for a diferent display on the "div#contentMessages" which is used to group all the divs containing our alerts).
+	    You can also change bootstrap grid layouts for a diferent display on the "div#contentMessages" which is used to group all the divs containing our alerts.

 	    There's also added a bit of css and javascript for more functionality directly there.